Levminer/authme-docs/settings.md

 ## Launch on startup

-Start the app after the operating system loaded.
-The app will start on the tray.
+Start Authme after your computer started.
+Authme will start on the system tray.

--   Default: Off
+-   Default: On

 ## Close app to tray

-On closing the app will not quit.
-You can open the app from the tray menu.
+When closing Authme the app will not quit.
+You can open Authme from the system tray.

--   Default: Off
+-   Default: On

 ## Window capture (Windows, Mac)

-Disables screenshots and screen capture.
-You can't record or screenshot the app.
+Allows screenshots and screen capture.
+You can record or screenshot the app until you restart Authme.

 -   Default: off